 3. Connect the plug or adapter to the power outlet.
-The green status indicator light flashes and the display is lit for a minute.
-The display shows Charging ongoing, currently at [XX] %.
+The battery level indicator is shown with a flash and the green status indicator light flashes.
+The display is lit for a minute.
 After one minute the display enters sleep mode but the green status indicator light keeps flashing to indicate that the charging is ongoing.